The Dark Knight III: The Master Race: Issue #6

 Thanks to the synthetic kryptonite, Batman, Superman, the GCPD and the citizens of Gotham are able to hold off the Kryptonians.
 The weakened Quar is held off by the Sons of Batman, who hit him with a barrage of bullets and an RPG.
 Lara and Baal return from their outing around the world after the kryptonite rain has fallen and are surprised to see the situation with the downed Kryptonians.
 Baal begins to kill the citizens and burns a squadron of Batboys to death with his heat vision.
 Carrie attacks Baal with the Batmobile, which he destroys.
 Baal grabs Carrie by the cape and hurls her through the air.
 Miraculously, she is able to land unharmed.
-When she is cornered by Baal, Carrie uses her slingshot and shoots him with a kryptonite pebble directly in the eye.
+When she is cornered by Baal, Carrie uses her slingshot and shoots him in the eye with a kryptonite pebble.
 Baal retreats, screaming in pain.
 As the Kryptonians retreat, Superman suggests pursuing them to destroy them once and for all, but Batman persuades him to let them go and so they can "lick their wounds".
 Quar uses his heat vision and hits Batman in the back, burning a hole through his chest.
 After he collapses, Superman removes Batman's helmet.
 Bruce makes Clark promise not to take him to a hospital and seemingly dies.